risingwavelabs/risingwave-docs-legacy/docs/ingest/include-clause.md

 In the case of headers, there are two ways to define it.

-You can choose to generate headers with type `List[Struct<Varchar, Bytea>]`, which can be difficult to interpret in SQL.
+You can choose to generate headers with type `List[Struct<Varchar, Bytea>]`.

 ```sql
 INCLUDE header [AS kafka_header]
 ```

 Or you can generate a type `bytea` header, where the column content will be specified as the value associated with the specified key, `header_col`.
+The `header_col` field can only be defined when including a header.
 In this case, the generated column name will have the format `_rw_kafka_header_{header col name}_{col type}`, where `col type` is the data type of the header column.

 ```sql
 INCLUDE header 'header_col' [AS kafka_header]